samaita/blog/content/posts/how-i-built-address-quality-api-to-read-indonesian-addresses.md

 `Bandung` behaves differently.
 The name exists at several administrative levels and under different hierarchies.
 In the current reference data, that single phrase produces 19 unique candidates.

-Some examples are can be seen here:
+Some examples can be seen here:

 ![Bandung at every level of the hierarchy](https://samaita.com/projects/address-quality/images/address-quality-find-bandung-every-level-hierarchy.png)